lmiksch/cocopaths/README.md

 Please enter a domain level sequence:
 ```

+cocopath also checks stdin and accepts if each step is seperated by a ','.

 ## Cocosim

 Cocosim can be used separately from cocopaths.
 It accepts input either through the terminal or in .pil format.
 An example of the correct .pil format can be found in the examples folder.